signalfx/splunk-otel-js-web/README.md

 ## Errors

-By default we capture from the following sources of errors:
+By default, we capture from the following sources of errors:

 - `addEventListener('error')` which reports unhandled errors (e.g., from setInterval callbacks)
 - `addEventListener('unhandledrejection')` which reports unhandled Promise rejections